Installation¶

 Pip install¶

 ffsim is available on PyPI.
-It can be installed by running
+You can install it by running

 pip install ffsim